sheki/parse-blog/content/note/books.md

 * Our Man: Richard Holbrooke and the End of the American Century - American Foreign policy biography
 * The Splendid and the Vile: A Saga of Churchill, Family, and Defiance During the Blitz
 * Emergence of Globalism (recommended by Piketty)
+* Flash: The Making of Weegee the Famous

 # Fiction
 * In The Midst of Winter (Isabelle Allende)